giantswarm/docs/src/content/tutorials/app-platform/configuring-default-apps/index.md

 kubectl -n <workload cluster name> label secret coredns-override-default app.kubernetes.io/name=coredns
 ```

-## Multiple configs and priority
+## Multiple configurations and priority

-Please note it's possible to override multiple configuration fields in the same configmap or secret and it's possible to
-have multiple configmaps and secrets for the same app.
+Please note it's possible to override multiple configuration fields in the same configmap or secret and it's possible to have multiple configmaps and secrets for the same app.

 In order to specify a priority order in case of multiple configmaps or secrets, you can use the `cluster-operator.giantswarm.io/app-config-priority` annotation.

-Please refer to the [App configuration]({{< relref "/tutorials/app-platform/app-configuration#extra-configs" >}}) page for more details.
+Please refer to the [app configuration]({{< relref "/tutorials/app-platform/app-configuration#extra-configs" >}}) page for more details.